jonelo/bashberries/README.md

             updates the tzupdater in /opt/java/ and it updates a symlink called tzupdater.jar there.
     ./update_jre -az -s adoptopenjdk.net -t openjdk10
-            download both the latest tzupdater from oracle.com and the latest OpenJDK10 build from adoptopenjdk.net, apply the latest timezone database from IANA to the OpenJDK by calling the tzupdater tool.
-Symlink called .opendk10/openjdk10_latest
+            downloads both the latest tzupdater from oracle.com and the latest OpenJDK10 build from adoptopenjdk.net, applies the latest timezone database from IANA to the OpenJDK by calling the tzupdater tool.
+Symlink called .openjdk10/openjdk10_latest
             will point to the latest and updated OpenJDK10 build.
 ```